oliverEddy/Chat-bot/Submission/planning/problem.md

 Path for anime Death note

 Path to Death Note
-Start: Welcome to the Chatbot.
-What is your name??
+Start: Hi I'm Luffy!
+What is your name?
 Input: Quin
 Output: Hi there Quin, so you need help deciding what anime to watch.
 Lucky for you that's my speciality!
 Now have you watched any anime before?
 Input: Yes
-Output: Mmm yes, clearly you are very cultured Quin.
-Have you seen Death note?
+Output: Mmm yes, clearly you are very cultured quin Have you seen Death Note?
 Input: No
-Output: I would highly recommend Death note.
-An extremely worth while watch, the protagonist light yagami finds a mysterious note pad called the Death note while at school one day.
+Output: I would highly recommend Death Note.
+An extremely worthwhile watch, the protagonist Light Yagami finds an ominous notepad at school one day and discovers his new purpose.

 Path to That time I was reincarnated as a slime
 Start: Welcome to the Chatbot.
 What is your name?
 Input: Quin
 Output: Hi there Quin, so you need help deciding what anime to watch.
 Lucky for you that's my speciality!
 Now have you watched any anime before?
 Input: Yes
-Output: Mmm yes, clearly you are very cultured Quin.
-Have you seen Death note?
+Output: Mmm yes, clearly you are very cultured quin Have you seen Death Note?
 Input: Yes
-Output: Fantastic, I enjoyed Death note, did you enjoy death-note as well?
+Output: Fantastic, I enjoyed Death Note!
+Did you enjoy Death Note as well?
 Input: No
-Output: Poor Light Yagami, seeing as you didn't enjoy death note so much, I'm going to suggest something that sets a completely different pace, that time I was reincarnated as a slime
+Output: Seeing as you didn't enjoy Death Note so much, I'm going to suggest something that sets a completely different pace.
+That time I was reincarnated as a slime.

 Path to Code Geass
 Start: Welcome to the Chatbot.
 What is your name?
 Input: Quin
 Output: Hi there Quin, so you need help deciding what anime to watch.
 Lucky for you that's my speciality!
 Now have you watched any anime before?
 Input: Yes
-Output: Mmm yes, clearly you are very cultured Quin.
-Have you seen Death note?
+Output: Mmm yes, clearly you are very cultured quin Have you seen Death Note?
 Input: Yes
-Output: Fantastic, I enjoyed Death note, did you enjoy death-note as well?
+Output: Fantastic, I enjoyed Death Note!
+Did you enjoy Death Note as well?
 Input: Yes
 Output: Excellent, I suggest you watch Code Geass.
-The main character Lelouch vi Britannia battles against the odds as he fights to regain connote of his home country.
+The main character Lelouch vi Britannia battles against the odds as he fights to regain control of his home country.

 Path to Attack on Titan
 Start: Welcome to the Chatbot.
 What is your name?